 The regeneration of vascularized pulp-like tissue has been achieved using stem cell transplantation.
 This therapy would replace the traditional root canal procedure and would instead regenerate a vital pulp.
 Dental pulp regeneration includes two main approaches - pulp revascularization and pulp engineering.
 The primary goal of dental pulp revascularization is to induce vascularized pulp regeneration using autologous blood components to preserve the natural structure and function of the tooth.
-The main objective for dental pulp engineering based on exogenous cell transplantation involves placing stem cells, scaffold materials, and growth factors into prepared root canals to generate new and functional dental pulp-dentine complex.11 maxillofacial surgery and dentistry including sinus augmentation, bone regeneration following major resections, salivary gland hypofunction, cleft lip and palate repair, and the quest new and exciting treatment options and an invaluable tool in our armamentarium.
+The main objective for dental pulp engineering based on exogenous cell transplantation involves placing stem cells, scaffold materials, and growth factors into prepared root canals to generate new and functional dental pulp-dentine complex.11

+SCT is showing promise in many other areas of oral and maxillofacial surgery and dentistry including sinus augmentation, bone regeneration following major resections, salivary gland hypofunction, cleft lip and palate repair, and the quest for complete tooth regeneration.
+SCT offers the potential for new and exciting treatment options and an invaluable tool in our armamentarium.